Awards & Certifications

 KPU has been serving the Metro Vancouver region for 30 years, and has opened doors to success for more than 250,000 people.
-Four campuses-Richmond, Surrey, Cloverdale and Langley-offer a comprehensive range of sought-after programs, including business, liberal arts and science, design, health, trades and technology, apprenticeships, horticulture, and academic and career advancement.
+Four campuses-Richmond, Surrey, Cloverdale and Langley-offer a comprehensive range of sought-after programs, including business, liberal arts and science, design, health, trades and technology, apprenticeships, horticulture, and Academic & Career Preparation.
 Over 17,500 students annually have a choice from over 200 programs, including bachelor's degrees, associate degrees, diplomas, certificates and citations.

 For more information about KPU's energy conservation strategies, contact:

 KPU's Arbutus Building has won a 2012 Green GOOD DESIGN Award